 - End planning on time.
 With a grace period of 5mins to 15mins.
 Sometimes it is good to continue the discussions so that we don't break the flow.
 But don't make it a habit.
 Right now, this is a challenge I am working on.

 - Stick to the agenda.
 Do not let the team divert from the pre-defined agenda.

-- As a facilitator, you must make sure every team member understands "Why," "What," "How" 3 of the story or feature.
+- As a facilitator, you must make sure every team member understands the "Why," "What," and "How" 3 of the story or feature.
 The Product Owner should explain this.